MauriceKuenicke/Numerical_Methods_in_Astrophysics/session_02/README.txt

     data.
 You can deactivate it in this program by not giving any input to the init_random_seed() function in line 13 in RandomNumbers.f90.
 This will still generate a seed but it's dynamically generated based on the system's clock which makes it not perfectly random but random enough for our case.

     e) Line 19 in RandomNumbers.f90 can be changed to PRINT*, random_uniform(x,y) to call this function for a specific range of values.

+2.2 Bug Hunting Exercise

+    Adding PRINT statements to the code shows that the matrix elements are not correctly scanned for calculation in the loops with the index variables.
+In the example for the calculation of the ne-to-sw diagonals, the elements are in the order 2, 0, 7; 3, 4, 8; 1, 5, 0, where the elements separated by commas are multiplied.
+But instead of the 0 you would expect to multiply a 9 as the last digit.
+This can be achieved by changing the "ind" variable as noted in the program.
+For a correct calculation of the determinant, the second "ind" variable has to be changed as well, because there is also an error here, according to which the matrix elements are not passed through completely.